Improved Operator Learning by Orthogonal Attention: Methodology

 \textbf{Overview.} Basically, an $L$-stage ONO takes the form of

-where $\mathcal{E}$ maps $\vf_i$ to hidden states $\vh^{(1)}_i \in \R^{M\times d}$, $\mathcal{P}$ projects the states to solutions, and $\sigma$ denotes the non-linear transformation. $\mathcal{K}^{(l)}$ refer to NN-parameterized kernel integral operators following the prior arts in neural operator~\citep{kovachki2021neural}, which is motivated by the connection between kernel integral operator and Green's function for solving linear PDEs.
+where $\mathcal{E}$ maps $\bm{f}_i$ to hidden states $\bm{h}^{(1)}_i \in \mathbb{R}^{M\times d}$, $\mathcal{P}$ projects the states to solutions, and $\sigma$ denotes the non-linear transformation. $\mathcal{K}^{(l)}$ refer to parameterized kernel integral operators following the prior arts in neural operator~\cite {kovachki2021neural}, which is motivated by the link between kernel integral operator and Green's function for solving linear PDEs.

-Note that $\mathcal{K}^{(l)}$ accepts hidden states $\vh^{(l)}_i \in \R^{M \times d}$ as input instead of infinite-dimensional functions as in the traditional kernel integral operator.
+Note that $\mathcal{K}^{(l)}$ accepts hidden states $\bm{h}^{(l)}_i \in \mathbb{R}^{M \times d}$ as input instead of infinite-dimensional functions as in the traditional kernel integral operator.
 It should also rely on some parameterized configuration of a kernel.
-FNO defines linear transformations in the spectral space to account for this~\citep{li2020fourier}, but the involved Fourier bases are fixed and data-independent.
-Instead, we advocate directly parameterizing the kernel in the original space with the help of neural eigenfunctions~\citep{deng2022neuralef,deng2022neural}.
-Specifically, we leverage an additional NN to extract hierarchical features from $\vf_i$, which, after orthogonalization and normalization, suffice to define $\mathcal{K}^{(l)}$.
+FNO addresses this by employing linear transformations on truncated frequency modes in the Fourier domain, albeit with potential limitations in effectively handling high-frequency information~\cite{li2020fourier}.
+Instead, we advocate directly parameterizing the kernel in the original space with the help of neural eigenfunctions~\cite{deng2022neuralef,deng2022neural}.
+Specifically, we leverage an additional NN to extract hierarchical features from $\bm{f}_i$, which, after orthogonalization and normalization, suffice to define $\mathcal{K}^{(l)}$.
+The orthogonalization serves as a regularization to enhance the model generalization ability.

 We outline the overview of ONO in Figure~\ref{fig:ono}, where the two-flow structure is clearly displayed.
-We pack the orthonormalization step and eigenfunctions-based kernel integral into a module named \emph{orthogonal attention}, which will be detailed later.
+We pack the orthonormalization step and eigenfunctions-based kernel integral into a module named \emph{orthogonal attention}.
 The decoupled architecture offers significant flexibility in specifying the NN blocks within the bottom flow.

-\textbf{Encoder.} The encoder is multi-layer perceptrons (MLPs) that accept $\vf_i$ as input for dimension lifting.
-Features at every position $\vx_j$ are extracted separately.
+\textbf{Encoder.} The encoder is multi-layer perceptrons (MLPs) that accept $\bm{f}_i$ as input for dimension lifting.
+Features at every position $\bm{x}_j$ are extracted separately.

-\textbf{NN Block.} In the bottom flow, the NN blocks are responsible for extracting features, which subsequently specify the kernel integral operators for defining ONO.
+\textbf{NN Block.} In the bottom flow, the NN blocks are responsible for extracting features, which subsequently specify the kernel integral operators in the orthogonal attention modules.
 We can leverage any existing architecture here but focus on transformers due to their great expressiveness.
 In detail, we formulate the NN block as follow: